 The reality that every Christian must face is that living the Christian Life will offend the world.
 Yet, we are not to live in fear of the world.
 Jesus said that He is the only one to fear, Matthew 10:28.
 He said in the same narrative, “Everyone who acknowledges me before men, I also will acknowledge before my Father who is in heaven, but whoever denies me before men, I also will deny before my Father who is in heaven.”
 Matthew 10:32-33

-God’s revealed proposition is that the world’s system is opposed to Christ and by implication it is opposed to those who follow Christ.
+God’s revealed proposition is that the world is opposed to Christ and by implication it is opposed to those who live Christ.
 The Bible is clear in declaring that Christians are in the world but not of the world, John 17:14ff.
-God has said to His people, “But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ.”
-Philippians 3:20

-Believers are aware (or should be) that following Jesus is counter- cultural.
-Also, Jesus called His followers to be salt and light in the world, Matthew 5:13-16.
+We who profess Christ are aware that following Jesus is opposed to our Culture.
+We are also aware that Jesus called His followers to be salt and light in the world, Matthew 5:13-16.
 We dare not hide what we know to be true or live in opposition to the truth of God’s word.
 Rather we are called to let our light shine… so that the world may see our good works and give glory to our Father who is in heaven, Matthew 5:16.

 Peter’s first epistle provides a clear application for living the Christian Life.
 “But in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect.”
 1Peter 3:15